082 517 2907

 BIRTH OF THE CHILD (Association)

-On the 11th of July 2007 a child was born and given the name of Border Police Pensioners Association (BPPA).
+On the 11th of July 2007 a child was born and given the name of Border Police Pensioners Association (ECPPA).
 It was worth mentioning that, the association is apolitical in nature

-OBJECTIVES OF THE ASSOCIATION ARE AS FOLLOWSJTHOUGH NOT LIMITED:
+OBJECTIVES OF THE ASSOCIATION ARE AS FOLLOWS THOUGH NOT LIMITED:

-To work and co-operate with other organisation in the community.
+> To work and co-operate with other organization in the community.

 REGISTRATION OF THE ASSOCIATION: